Monday, January 28, 2019

 A few years ago I posted a recipe for Bobby Flay's Pizza Dough, but I haven't made it in a long time.
 As someone who enjoys cooking and baking and always prefers homemade food over store-bought, I'm a bit ashamed to say my husband and I have been using store-bought dough lately, since life has been a bit hectic in our house (especially dinnertime).
 I ran into my cousin Christine yesterday and she told me that she makes Giada's Pizza Dough regularly, so I decided to give it a try last night.
 This recipe is very simple and quite delicious.
 It reminded me a lot of my grandmother's pizza, but took a lot less time to make since it's for just 1 pizza and not 12!
 This was the first time I made homemade pizza for my 1-year-old twins, and they approved!
 I kept it simple for them and made half of it with sausage and half of it with cheese.
 I froze most of the remaining pizza slices, wrapped individually, as an easy lunch or dinner option for them.

 I started the dough around 2:00 pm after putting my boys down for their naps.
-The timing worked out perfectly so that I was able to spread the dough in the pizza pan (coated with olive oil first), put the sauce and toppings on, and bake it in time to be ready for their 6:00 pm dinnertime.
+The timing worked out perfectly so that I was able to spread the dough in the pizza pan (coated with olive oil first), put the sauce and toppings on, and bake it in time to be ready for our 6:00 pm dinnertime.

 For the sauce, I just stirred some basil, oregano, salt and pepper together with an 8-ounce can of tomato sauce and spread it on the dough, then added my sausage and shredded mozzarella, and topped with grated cheese.
 I baked it at 425 degrees for 15-20 minutes.